antonioribeiro/skel/README.md

 ### Why?

 Laravel 4 Workbench is great, but, in my first steps with it I found easier to develop a package right from my vendor folder, where the package will really be after I install it using Composer.
-Also because my new packages needed some more preparing than just setting up files in folders, I needed more information in my composer.json, my package stub had more files than the ones Laravel provided, like readme.md, changelog.md and travis.yml, I also had more info in composer.json, so there was a lot of boilerplate to be added before I go my package really ready to go, thinks I could avoid with an skeleton.
+Also because my new packages needed some more preparing than just setting up files in folders, I needed more information in my composer.json, my package stub had more files than the ones Laravel provided, like readme.md, changelog.md and travis.yml, I also had more info in composer.json, so there was a lot of boilerplate to be added before I go my package really ready to go, things I could avoid using my own skeleton (stub).

 This script does all this for you, allowing you to use a skeleton repository to create the package and even upload a first draft of it to Github (or any other VCS service).